rku9/ProductService/README.md

-A ProductService class for managing the retrieval and the update of the product making use of both the Database on the localHost & the AWS(RDS) and the Fake Store API.
-This follows the MVC design pattern where the Client is talking to the controller which sends the request to the service.
-The service talks to the database using the repository class.
+A ProductService class responsible for retrieving and updating product data from multiple sources, including a local database (localhost), AWS RDS, and the Fake Store API.
+It follows the MVC design pattern, where:
+* The client interacts with the controller.
+* The controller forwards requests to the service layer.
+* The service layer communicates with the repository to access the database.